 Presented annually since 1983, the 2014 designation was awarded to the Schuylkill River in eastern Pennsylvania.
 Each year, finalists are determined based on each waterway’s conservation needs and successes, as well as celebration plans should the nominee be voted River of the Year.

 The River of the Year sojourn is just one of many paddling trips supported by DCNR and POWR each year.
 An independent program, the Pennsylvania Sojourn Program, is a unique series of a dozen such trips on the state’s rivers.
-These water-based journeys for canoeists, kayakers and others raise awareness of the environmental, recreational, tourism and heritage values of rivers.
-Applications for sojourn funding support will be accepted beginning in January.
+For more information about the sojourns, visit www.pawatersheds.org.

 To learn more about the River of the Year program, the nominated waterways and past winners, visit www.pariveroftheyear.org.
 To learn more about DCNR’s Rivers Program, visit www.dcnr.state.pa.us (click on “Conserve,” then “Waterways”).